 Are you a registered nurse looking to advance in your career?
 We can help you through our 328-hour program that prepares you to become an advanced level Emergency Medical Services (EMS) provider.

-Frequently, this type of patient care experience can provide valuable insight in both academic and clinical components of other specialty areas of nursing.
+PHRNs function in a similar capacity as paramedics and their type of patient care experience can provide valuable insight in both academic and clinical components of other specialty areas of nursing.

 Explore YOUR career with Career Coach!
 Career Coach is a helpful tool that will assist you in developing a path from your education to the job market.
 With Career Coach, you can find:

 - Information about possible careers of interest through a variety of search options

 - Discover what occupations are in demand within the region you select

 - Number of individuals currently employed within that occupation